 Minimum Lap Increment Time is an advanced feature that is most often used in conjunction with the Lap Count field discussed below.
 It enforced a minimum amount of time between when a tag read can be counted as part of a new lap, based on the previous tag read.
 To add a Minimum Lap Increment time, click the zeroes and use the arrows to set the time.

 This feature allows you to stream different read occurrences to different Points in CT Live or other scoring software.
 It should ALWAYS be used in conjunction with the Minimum Lap Increment Time adjustment discussed above.

 To use this feature, enter the Occurrence number that should be counted as a lap, then enter the CT Live Timing Device name or Point/Split name (if using other scoring software) in the Name field.
-To finalize the Lap Count field, click Add Occurrence.
+To finalize the Lap Count field, click the + icon.

 The Prefix and Tag Shifts feature allows you to add a letter or additional number to the beginning of each tag number or shift all tag numbers by a certain amount.
 This can be useful in situations where your bibs have a letter printed with the number and you need to match the bib in your scoring software, or in cases where you're working with tags that are a certain number above the bib number.

 Please note that a shift or prefix can only be applied to a range of tags once.
 However, you can apply a letter prefix and shift tags by an amount at the same time as described below.

 To add a letter or number to the beginning of the tag number, enter the Start Tag and End Tag range that will be affected, then enter the letter or number to be assigned the tag.
 Leave the Shift field blank, then click the + icon to finalize.
 The prefix will appear beneath the text fields as shown below.